-When the private, so-called “Kill the Gays Bill” was introduced by David Bahati (educated in the US) in parliament, the Blogs, Western Media became active.
-Portraying the situation in Uganda and demanding freedom of expression and equal justice for Gays in Uganda.
-Ugandans, not wanting to legalize homosexuality, hit back with equal fervor.
+When the private, so-called “Kill the Gays Bill” was introduced by David Bahati (educated in the US) in parliament, the Blogs and Western Media became active—portraying the situation in Uganda and demanding freedom of expression and equal justice for Gays in Uganda.
+Ugandans, not wanting to legalize homosexuality, hit back with similar fervor.

 Changes will come to Africa, not just cosmetic changes of laws.
 In South Africa, where lesbians are raped for corrective training, gay men were beaten, especially outside of larger towns.
 It took time, cultural adjustments, and legislation in the West.
 The same will happen in parts of the African world, maybe even Uganda.

-Travel Weekly’s Magazine editor Arnie Weissman was in the country before the bill being signed and interviewed President about the bill.
+Travel Weekly’s Magazine editor Arnie Weissman was in the country before the so-called Kill the Gays bill was signed.
+He interviewed President Museveni about the bill.
 The interview was in conjunction with an article entitled “Consider Uganda.”

 He said he believes there should be “no persecution, no discrimination, no killing” of gay people.
 Museveni noted that some prominent chiefs in the country’s history were gay.
 “They were known, but they were not persecuted,” he said.
 “They were not killed.
 They were not discriminated against.”
-And, the president pointedly noted, they did not talk about their homosexuality.
+And President pointedly noted that they did not talk about their homosexuality.

-What happens in private, regardless of sexual orientation, is private, he said.
-Still, Western critics should respect that in Uganda, any public display of affection, gay or straight, would be offensive.
+He said what happens in private, regardless of sexual orientation, is private.
+Still, Western critics should respect that any public display of Affection, gay or straight, would be offensive in Uganda.

-He is 70 years old, he said, and “I have never kissed my wife in public.
+He said he is 70 years old, and “I have never kissed my wife in Public.
 Now, what are we to do about this?
-Will somebody come and say [I] must kiss in public?
+Will somebody come and say [I] must kiss in Public?
 That’s not our culture.
 Because in our culture, anything to do with love is private, away from children, apart from other people.
 Bilateral, between two people. “

 President Museveni did sign the Anti-Gay Bill into Law.
 Because of pressure on him and the upcoming election in 2016.